rotheconrad/00_Annotation_Pipeline/README.md

 python 04b_Add_Unannotated_Genes.py -a Annotation_file.tsv -q Original_AminoAcidSequence.fasta -o Step04b_Annotations_plusHypotheticals.tsv -d SwissProt KEGG TrEMBL
 ```

+*The database order of the -d flag must be conserved between 04b and 05a or the database labels with be switched*

 ## Step 05: Transform combined results file.

 Transform the annotation files.
 This transformation will make it easier to read the combined annotation file.
 They are great for exploratory analysis.
 You can open them with Excel to read through them, or you can read them in as a dataframe with Pandas in Python or with R.